 It was designed by architect Jacques-Germain Soufflot and famously contains the Foucault Pendulum.

 15. The Reichstag, Berlin

 The Reichstag, officially Deutscher Bundestag - Plenarbereich Reichstagsgebäude, is an iconic edifice in Berlin, Germany.
 It was designed by Paul Wallot and was built between 1884 and 1894.

-The building was initially intended to house the German Diet, a purpose it fulfilled until 1933 when it was severely damaged during the infamous Reichstag Fire.
+The building was initially intended to house the German Parliament (the Bundestag), a purpose it fulfilled until 1933, when it was severely damaged during the infamous Reichstag Fire.
 After the conclusion of WW2, the building fell into disuse.

 It was built to honor those who fought and died during the French Revolution and Napoleonic Wars.
 The names of notable French victories and generals are inscribed on its inner and outer surfaces.
 After the conclusion of the First World War, the Tomb of the Unknown Soldier was added beneath its vaults.

-The arch's design epitomizes Neoclassical design and was the work of architects Jean Chalgrun and Louis-Etienne Hericart de Thury.
-It was directly inspired by the Roman Triumphal Arch of Titus in Rome.
+The arch's design epitomizes Neoclassical design and was principally the work of architects Jean Chalgrun and Louis-Etienne Hericart de Thury.
+It was directly inspired by the Triumphal Arch of Titus in Rome.

 Cass Gilbert decided to design the building in the Neoclassical style with public facades made from Vermont marble.

 Helsinki Cathedral was built between 1830 and 1852 as a tribute to the Grand Duke of Finland, Tsar Nicholas 1 of Russia.
 It was known as St Nicholas' Church until Finland won its independence in 1917.

 The original design was created by architect Carl Ludvig Engel with revisions being made later by Ernst Lohrmann.